NAMFISA appoints new manager for pension funds and friendly societies

 His qualifications include a postgraduate diploma in Risk Management from the University of South Africa, a postgraduate diploma in Business Administration from the Namibia Business School, and a Bachelor of Technology in Accounting and Finance.

-He also boasts professional certificates from the Chartered Insurance Institute in the UK and the Cambridge Fintech and Regulatory Innovation from the University of Cambridge Judge Business School.
+He also has professional certificates from the Chartered Insurance Institute in the UK and the Cambridge Fintech and Regulatory Innovation from the University of Cambridge Business School.